--So digital equipments the the Adelphi’s, the Delco’s the IBM's, but pretty soon there was that switch, and then I got involved in IPC and pretty soon was formulating chemistries and technical service, traveling globally around the world was fascinating for me, and here I am today, and still in the industry in some way, shape, or form.
-You know, you evolve, you continue to evolve matter of fact, just like surfaces they've evolved.
+-So digital equipment the Adelphi’s, the Delco’s the IBM's, but pretty soon there was that switch, and then I got involved in IPC and pretty soon was formulating chemistries and technical service, traveling globally around the world was fascinating for me, and here I am today, and still in the industry in some way, shape, or form.
+You know you evolve, you continue to evolve matter of fact, just like surfaces they've evolved.

 Where we are today, I'm sure they'll continue to evolve in the very near future.